 Following the visual examination, the samples shall not weep or leak at, or below 12 bars when hydrostatically tested for one min.

-Subsequently, half of the samples shall be tested for compliance with 6.5 [Operating Temperature (Liquid Bath)], and half of the samples shall be tested for conformance to the requirements for sensitivity and time constant determination as per 6.24 and 7.
+Subsequently, half of the samples shall be tested for compliance with 6.5 [operating temperature (liquid bath)], and half of the samples shall be tested for conformance to the requirements for sensitivity and time constant determination as per 6.24 and 7.

 Should the deflector or other non-operating components, or their attachment exhibit questionable corrosive attack, at least one sample shall be subjected to water flow at a pressure of 12 bars for a period of one min.